Mitcheljager/svelte-confetti/README.md

 rounded | false | Set to true to make each confetti piece rounded. cone | false | Set to true to make the explosion appear in a cone like shape which might feel more realistic when dealing with a larger amount. noGravity | false | Set to true to make the particles accelerate at a constant speed without "falling" down.
-Give it a more explosion like effect. destroyOnComplete | true | By default the elements are removed when the animation is complete.
+Give it a more explosion like effect. xSpread | 0.15 | A number from 0 to 1 that determines how far the particles spread horizontally.
+A low number will mean the x near the peak and the x near the end are similar. destroyOnComplete | true | By default the elements are removed when the animation is complete.
 Set to false to prevent this behaviour.